npnpatidar/rajasthan/docs/RAS/8_law/RAS MAINS 2025 LAW L-4_summary.md

-## Lecture Notes: Law for RJs - Lecture 4: Domestic Violence Act & Sexual Harassment Act
+## Domestic Violence Act & Sexual Harassment Act

 **1. The Protection of Women from Domestic Violence Act, 2005**